Euro zone bond yields track US peers higher ahead of BoE | Business

 Euro zone bond yields track US peers higher ahead of BoE

-After the BoE is out of the way, investors will turn their focus to more U.S. economic data.
-The weekly jobless claims report and the monthly ISM business survey are due later today, before the key non-farm payrolls jobs report on Friday.
+Once the BoE decision is out of the way, investors will turn their focus to U.S. economic data.
+The weekly jobless claims report and the monthly ISM business survey are due later this session, before the key non-farm payrolls jobs report on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)